Brutu-s-Arena-Team/Game-Scripts/ReadMe.md

 	4. [Content Addon]()
 	5. [User UI Element]()

+## Application Programming Interface (API) Rules
-Warning: is Allowed the Addon Creation for this Game (Except if You Introduce a Nintendo or another Game Company Content in this Addon)
+its Allowed the Addon Creation for this Game (Except if You Introduce a Nintendo or another Game Company Content in this Addon)